tsukasaoishi/fresh_connection/README.md

 ## ActiveRecord Versions Supported

-- FreshConnection supports ActiveRecord version 5.2 or later.
+- FreshConnection supports ActiveRecord version 6.0 or later.
-- If you are using Rails 5.1, you can use FreshConnection version 3.0.3 or before.
+- If you are using Rails 5.2, you can use FreshConnection version 3.1.0 or before.

-### Not Support Multiple Database
-I haven't tested it in an environment using MultipleDB in Rails 6.
-I plan to enable use with MultipleDB in FreshConnection version 4.0 or later.

 ## Databases Supported
 FreshConnection currently supports MySQL and PostgreSQL.